 The Sailor’s Revenge was the outcome of a creative collaboration between Bap and Mark Knopfler – all the songs were written by Bap, but Knopfler was closely involved for a period of two years in every stage of the project from planning the album and choosing songs right through to release.
 The Sailor’s Revenge is widely regarded as featuring Bap’s most mature and sophisticated songwriting to date –assisted of course by Knopfler’s distinctive, delicious guitar and tasteful widescreen production.

 Bap’s album Let’s Start Again was his 6th album of solo material.
 While Bap usually records in England and America, he wanted to bring together some of the top musicians in his native Northern Ireland to play on Let’s Start Again which was released by Proper Records in March 2014 to outstanding reviews internationally and upon its release, remained for three consecutive months in the Top 10 of the EuroAmericana chart.

-If you would like to order a copy of the one of the albums (in CD or Vinyl), download them or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Bap Kennedy link to be taken to our associated partner Amazon’s website.
+If you would like to order a copy of the album (in CD or Vinyl), download it or just listen to snippets of selected tracks (track previews are usually on the download page) then click on the Bap Kennedy link to be taken to our associated partner Amazon’s website.
 Buying through Amazon on folking.com helps us to recover a small part of our running costs, so please order anything you need as every little purchase helps us.